Epinephrine Solution for injection

 Learn more about Elsevier’s Drug Patient Education today!
 Empower and engage your patients to use medication safely.

-Side effects that you should report to your doctor or health care professional as soon as possible:
+Side effects that you should report to your care team as soon as possible:

-Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):
+Side effects that usually do not require medical attention (report to your care team if they continue or are bothersome):

-Keep out of the reach of children.
+Keep out of the reach of children and pets.

 They need to know if you have any of the following conditions: